siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007c Hyperbolic Transport from Bounded Support.md

 \bar u = \frac{\mu}{\Sigma}.
 $$

-That chapter also showed that increasing density does not increase the local transport speed.
+That chapter also showed that increasing energy density does not increase the local transport speed.
 Instead, it reduces the amount of support advanced over a fixed time interval.